Ledragon/pi-vision-histogram/symbol-porting-guide.md

 # PI Vision Symbol Porting Guide

-This guide will walk you through the process of porting an existing custom symbol from PI Vision 3 to PI Vision 4.
+This document walks you through the process of porting an existing custom symbol from PI Vision 3 to PI Vision 4.
 You should have working knowledge of creating a PI Vision 3 symbol.
-It is strongly recommended that you follow the steps in [README](../README.md) to understand the  process before reading this documentation.
+It is strongly recommended that you follow the steps in [README](./README.md) to set up your environment before reading this document.

-Here we will convert a PI Vision 3 *Simple Value Symbol* from OSIsoft's GitHub [repository][SimpleValueSymbol] into a PI Vision 4 custom symbol.
-When you are done with this tutorial, the symbol will look like the symbol in `simple-value` repository.
+This document discusses converting a PI Vision 3 *Simple Value Symbol* from OSIsoft's GitHub [repository][SimpleValueSymbol] into a PI Vision 4 custom symbol.
+When you are done with this guide, the symbol will look like the symbol in `simple-value` repository.

 ## Angular vs AngularJS
-PI Vision 4 custom symbols are built on top of Angular framework, while PI Vision 3 symbol is based on AngularJS.
+PI Vision 4 custom symbols are built on the Angular framework, while PI Vision 3 symbol is based on AngularJS.
 Although their names sound similar, there are some major differences when coding under the two platforms, such as:
 * TypeScript is used for coding in Angular, while AngularJS uses JavaScript
 * Components are used as the building blocks for Angular applications
 * Angular uses module loader rather than loading files to HTML with `<script>` tags
 * Syntax differences

-## Getting Started
+## Getting started
-We need to create a library project in order to port over a PI Vision 3 custom symbol into PI Vision 4.
-As mentioned in the [README](../README.md), the easiest way is to copy the seed project folder to a new location and rename the folder.
-Please follow the [README](../README.md) document to setup the project and verify/install dependencies.
+You need to create a library project to port a PI Vision 3 custom symbol to PI Vision 4.
+As described in the [README](./README.md), the easiest way is to copy the extensions project folder to a new location and rename the folder.
+Please follow the [README](./README.md) document to set up the project, including verification and installation of dependencies.

-## Symbol Registration
+## Symbol registration
-In PI Vision 3, we register the `simple-value` symbol by defining an object with symbol metadata:
+In PI Vision 3, you register the `simple-value` symbol by defining an object with symbol metadata:

 ```javascript
 var definition = {